KrishKumar3004/leaderboard-cf-cse/README.md

 ```

-2. Open your web browser and visit `http://localhost:3000` to access the game.
+2. Open your web browser and visit `http://localhost:3000` to access the app.

 ## Built With